 How the JWH-018 Urine Test Works

 This synthetic marijuana urine test requires 10 ml of urine sample which may be collected randomly or on the spot.
 The samples can be refrigerated or frozen to ensure non-contamination.
 A specimen is considered positive if there is a match of at least 6 metabolic compounds when compared with known compounds found in reference samples.
 A positive result will be reported as "POSITIVE; Metabolite profile consistent with the use of JWH-018 and/or JWH-073 is present".

 JWH-018 and JWH-073 metabolites can be detected in urine up to 72 hours - depending on usage/dosage.

 In this synthetic marijuana urine laboratory test, the compounds are identified down to levels of approximately 0.1 ng/mL for most of the diagnostic metabolites.
 The test incorporates known reference standards for JWH-018 and JWH-073 metabolites in addition to targeting metabolites that elucidated from known positive samples.

 Limitations of the test

-Although the synthetic marijuana urine laboratory test offered on TestCountry has the ability to detect and positively identifies the presence of metabolites of JWH-018 and JWH-073 in urine, it is unable to detect parent drug or any other synthetic substances like JWH-250, JWH-081, HU-210/211 and CP 47/497.
-The urine test is also unable to detect most of the herbs the K2, Spice, other "herbal incense" products may contain.
+Although the synthetic marijuana urine laboratory test offered on TestCountry has the ability to detect and positively identifies the presence of metabolites of JWH-018 and JWH-073 in urine, it is unable to detect the parent drug or any other synthetic substances like JWH-250, JWH-081, HU-210/211 and CP 47/497.
+The urine test is also unable to detect most of the herbs the K2, Spice and other "herbal incense" products may contain.